 We are determined to promote and preserve Lanna Culture, the culture of Northern Thailand.
 For centuries North Thailand has been an independent kingdom.
 Between roughly 1558 and 1774, it was part of a Burmese kingdom.
 Only in the late 19th and beginning of the 20th century a Thai kingdom, centred in Bangkok, slowly stamped its authority on the North.

 Still, there is a very strong Northern Thai identity in architecture, dance, music and culinary traditions.
 If you are interested in Lanna architecture, Lampang is a great place to go.

 The samlor, which means “three wheels”, is the traditional bicycle taxi.
 In many Southeast Asian cities and towns, the bicycle taxi was an essential means of transportation.
 In Vietnam, they are called cyclos while in Indonesia, we know them as betjak.
 Other names you will encounter are trishaw (Singapore and Malaysia) and tricycle or trisikad (Philippines).
 They all have in common that strong male legs power them.
-We have never seen a female samlor driver.
+We have never seen a female samlor driver, by the way.